Patrik Schick: 2026 FIFA World Cup qualifying

-On 22 March 2025, Schick scored both of his nation's goals against Faroe Islands in a 2-1 victory to start the Czech Republic's campaign.
+On 22 March 2025, Schick scored both of his nation's goals against Faroe Islands in a 2–1 victory to start the Czech Republic's campaign.
 On 25 March, he scored once against Gibraltar in a 4–0 victory.
-By doing so, he became the top scorer at that point in the 2026 FIFA World Cup qualification (UEFA) with three goals.
-On 6 June 2025 Schick scored yet again against Montenegro, to remain top goal scorer with 4 goals.
+By doing so, he became the top scorer at that point in the 2026 FIFA World Cup qualification with three goals.
+The Czech Republic eventually finished second in Group L behind Croatia, qualifying for the play-offs.

+2026 FIFA World Cup and retirement

+On 31 May 2026, Schick was selected in the 26-man squad for the 2026 FIFA World Cup.
+He announced his retirement from international football after the Czechs were eliminated in the group stage, ending his decade-long career with the national team.

 Style of play

-Although Schick mostly plays in a central role as a main striker, due to his eye for goal, heading accuracy, and striking ability with his left foot, he is also capable of playing as a second striker or as a right winger.
-He can utilise his physique to hold up the ball with his back to goal, but is also a quick, elegant and agile player, who possesses good technique and dribbling skills, as well as good link-up play, which enables him to play the ball first time, participate in the build-up of attacking plays and provide assists.
+Although Schick mostly plays in a central role as a main striker, he is also capable of playing as a second striker or as a right winger.
+He can hold up the ball with his back to goal, but is also an agile player, who possesses technique and dribbling skills, which enables him to play the ball first time, participate in the build-up of attacking plays and provide assists.
 Schick is also known for his signature celebration: every time he scores a goal, he flexes his muscles in front of the fans.